 This section provides reference for defining EtherCAT devices.
-They are added by right-clicking the EtherCAT entry in the Project Tree, are seen as branches of the EtherCAT item, and when open have a tab labeled as "EtherCAT: [device name]".
-See "Configuring EtherCAT" (p.
-305) for information on the tree entry.
+Devices are added by right-clicking the EtherCAT entry in the Project Explorer.
+Devices are seen as branches of the EtherCAT item.
+Double-clicking a device opens a tab labeled as "EtherCAT: [device name]".
+See Configuring EtherCAT for information on the tree entry.

-7.12.1 General Properties Tab
+7.12.1 EtherCAT Device General Properties Tab